 Shadow of Mordor/War is not the only book that Crackdown 3 has borrowed a few pages from.
 In fact, virtually all of the gameplay mechanics will feel extremely familiar to anyone that has so much as touched a sandbox or open-world game in the last ten years.
 Fans from Saint’s Row, Grand Theft Auto, Infamous and even Far Cry will all stumble upon something they recognise instantly within Crackdown 3’s gameplay mechanics.

-Still, the most obvious pedigree would have to be Just Cause 3 both in terms of how the game plays, and equally within the structure of the objectives.
+For me, the most obvious pedigree would have to be Just Cause 3 both in terms of how the game plays, and equally within the structure of the objectives.
 Crackdown 3 similarly puts you at the edge of the game’s world, and lets you tackle goals and activities in any order of your choosing.
-The player can spend an hour blowing up chemical plants manufacturing a green goop called Chimera, and then switch freely to liberating resistance soldiers for a bit of additional support against the pesky local militia.
+The player can spend an hour blowing up chemical plants (manufacturing a green goop called Chimera), and then switch freely to liberating resistance soldiers for a bit of additional support against the pesky local militia.

 All that matters is results, and I never felt pressured to focus on one particular set of chores.
 Yet, the thing is, I can list so many other games off the top of my head playing to the very same beat, and this is perhaps Crackdown 3’s biggest weakness.
-Instead of being the stylish, next-gen, sci-fi epic that would be a more authentic continuation of 2010’s Crackdown 2, this game’s strengths are at risk of disappearing beneath all of its more generic elements.
+Instead of being the stylish, next-gen, sci-fi epic that would be a more authentic continuation of 2010’s Crackdown 2, this game’s strengths are at risk of disappearing beneath so many generic elements.

 As I mentioned, there is not a whole lot going on in terms of the story which might make many of the tasks seem superficial, if not somewhat repetitive.
 The city of New Providence is small when compared to some of the dizzying, colossal sandboxes from modern entries in this genre.
 As such, you don’t exactly pick out an objective, stock up, and take a long trip to where you carry out your tactically-planned mission.
 You blow up one stronghold, before literally walking to the next one where you just rinse and repeat.

-I can likewise agree with the naysayers that this game never fully realises its visual potential (without digressing into whether or not Crackdown 3 was visually downgraded).
-The world is characterised by that sterile feeling of a game engine more inclined towards keeping the frame rate up (as opposed to depicting a lush, full environment).
-The developers, Sumo Digital, even chose to forgo those iconic, cel-shaded aesthetics that have always defined the visual identity of this series.
+I can likewise agree with naysayers that this game never fully realises its visual potential .
+The world is characterised by that sterile feeling of a game engine more interested in keeping the frame rate up as opposed to depicting a lush, full environment.
+The developers, Sumo Digital, even chose to forgo the iconic, cel-shaded aesthetics that have always defined the visual identity of this series.
 This all adds up to a game that just does not have the eye-candy worthy of a nine-year wait.

 I thought you said you liked it?